jarviscanada/jarvis_data_eng_SiqiYang/cloud_devops/README.md

 # Improvements
-1.Let the security group rules more strict.
+1. Let the security group rules more strict.
-2.Add more environments such as some feature environments.
+2. Add more environments such as some feature environments.
-3.Test more larger traffic to make sure the load balancer's performance.
+3. Test more larger traffic to make sure the load balancer's performance.